 Housing (rent/mortgage, utilities, etc.)

 Transportation (car payment, gas, maintenance, etc.)

+Each of these categories get their own designated envelope.
 In order for this system to really work, you need to make sure that you have truly accounted for your monthly expense categories.
 Need some help?
 Check out this extensive list of budget categories to make sure you’ve got all of the ones you need!